Economic impact of the COVID-19 pandemic in the United States: Commercial real estate

+Pandemic-related fraud

+The vast increase in the flow of federal funds to American citizens (via the CARES Act and related measures) resulted in a corresponding increase in benefits fraud, both from businesses and individuals.
+In the largest individual case, Feeding Our Future, dozens of individuals conspired to receive nearly $250 million in USDA child nutrition funds while failing to actually provide meals to children.
+Nationwide, as of 2025, more than 4200 Americans had been federally charged with pandemic fraud, leading to more than 2400 convictions and $2 billion in recovered funds and forfeitures.

 Impact on federal budget deficit and debt

 Due to the COVID-19 pandemic, Congress and President Trump enacted the $2.2 trillion Coronavirus Aid, Relief, and Economic Security Act (CARES) on March 18, 2020.
 The Congressional Budget Office estimated that the budget deficit for fiscal year 2020 would increase to $3.3 trillion or 16% GDP, more than triple that of 2019 and the largest deficit since 1945 (measured as percentage of GDP).
 CBO also forecast the debt held by the public would rise to 98% GDP in 2020, compared with 79% in 2019 and 35% in 2007 before the Great Recession.

 Additional proposals for large stimulus packages in late 2020 were stalled.
 In December 2020, the Groundwork Collaborative think tank said a $3–4.5 trillion stimulus package would be needed to return the economy to pre-pandemic levels.

 On July 1, 2021, the Congressional Budget Office said the federal deficit would reach $3 trillion for the second year in a row.

 The national debt of the United States as of January 2022 reached $30 trilion.

 Gross Domestic Product grew by between 5% and 6% in year 2021 and between 4% and 5% in the start of year 2022.